flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUsagePlan
-### Creates a usage plan with the throttle and quota limits, as well as the associated API stages, specified in the payload.
+> Creates a usage plan with the throttle and quota limits, as well as the associated API stages, specified in the payload.<br/>

 #### Input Parameters
 * `Action` - _required_